How To Design Your Roof

 The roof of your new forever home is more than just a structure to keep out the rain.
 It adds to the overall look and feel of your house and how it fits into the neighbourhood so it is important to get the design right.
 Here are some handy building tips for designing the perfect roof form.

-In general, to ensure consistency in architectural aesthetic for the entire Atherstone community, it is recommended that your roof hips or gables be at a pitch (steepness) of at least 20 degrees.
+In general, to ensure consistency in architectural aesthetic for the Harpley community, it is recommended that your roof hips or gables be at a pitch (steepness) of at least 22 degrees.
+If you live in Larapinta then your roof pitch needs to be 25 degrees.

 If you opt for a skillion roof (a roof with one single, flat surface) instead of a hip roof (a roof where at least two sides meet at the ridge or peak in the middle of the house and slope down towards the walls) then the pitch of your roof must be between 7 and 15 degrees.